saizhang0218/sai-personal-website/content/publication/example/index.md

 publication: In *26th ACM International Conference on Architectural Support for Programming Languages and Operating Systems*
 publication_short: In *ASPLOS*

 abstract: Low-resolution Low-resolution uniform quantization (e.g., 4-bit bitwidth) for both Deep Neural Network (DNN) weights and data has emerged as an important technique for efficient inference.
 Departing from conventional quantization with a fixed resolution, we describe a novel training approach to support inference at multiple resolutions by reusing a single set of quantization terms.
-The proposed approach streamlines the training

-and supports dynamic selection of resolution levels during infer- ence.
-We evaluate the method on a diverse range of applications
+The proposed approach streamlines the training and supports dynamic selection of resolution levels during inference.
+We evaluate the method on a diverse range of applications.

-including multiple CNNs on ImageNet, an LSTM on Wikitext-2, and YOLO-v5 on COCO.
-We show that models resulting from our multi-resolution training can support up to 10 resolutions with only a moderate performance reduction (e.g., ≤ 1%) compared to training them individually.
-Lastly, using an FPGA, we compare our multi-resolution multiplier-accumulator (mMAC) against other conventional MAC designs and evaluate the inference performance.
-We show that the mMAC design broadens the choices in trading off cost, efficiency, and latency across a range of computational budgets.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.